-Table 1.4 parts of Plant used as food
+Table 1.4 Plant parts as food

-Food items with plant as the major source Ingredients/source Plant part which gives us the ingredients
+Food item with plant as the major source Ingredients/source Plant part which gives us the ingredient

-1.Brinjal curry Brinjal Fruit
+1. Brinjal curry Brinjal Fruit

-Chilli as spice Fruit
+Chilli as spice (any other) Fruit

-Oil Seed
+Oil from groundnut, mustard, soybean, any other plant Seed

+2.

+3.